Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/analysis/ilastik.md

 After training the model can be used in Fiji to apply to a large number of images in batch.
 It can even be used in TrackMate to track segmented objects.

-Also van be combined with CellProfiler.
+Also can be combined with CellProfiler.